VR-on-Linux/VR-on-Linux/README_Steam.txt

 Make sure to use the latest graphics drivers and Linux kernel available to you.
 At a minimum, Linux kernel 4.13 with Mesa 18.2 (AMD) or Nvidia version 430.26 is required for the SteamVR beta.
 For more details on SteamVR for Linux, [url=https://github.com/ValveSoftware/SteamVR-for-Linux]click here.[/url]

-For unsupported games that may work with [url=https://github.com/ValveSoftware/Proton/]Proton,[/url] see [url=https://vronlinux.org/proton/]Proton - VRonLinux.org[/url] or [url=https://steamcommunity.com/app/250820/discussions/5/4839692156569764298/]the Steam forum thread[/url].
+For unsupported games that may work with [url=https://github.com/ValveSoftware/Proton/]Proton,[/url] please check out the VR software database: [url]https://db.vronlinux.org/[/url]

 [h2]Native/Supported[/h2]
 [h3]Games[/h3][list]